Click Play to Set the Mood!

 (among other great stories)

-A struggling young artist needs a miracle to save himself from being deported.
+A struggling young artist needs a miracle to save herself from being deported.

 A newly formed Julliard string quartet must provide the entertainment at a public housing project.